dev-academy-programme/curriculum/concepts/tools-browser-dev-tools-1/README.md

-# Browser Dev Tools
+# Browser Dev Tools Part 1

 ## Overview
 All modern browsers have a powerful set of tools made for web developers like you.
 They have mostly the same functionality.
-We'll be using the Google Chrome 'Dev tools'.
+You'll be using the Google Chrome 'Dev tools' extensively through Dev Academy and into the working world.
+Let's get started!

 ## Prerequisites